Men’s Body Shaving: The Complete Guide

 The Secret is in the Skin

 It may seem like grooming body hair is all about getting rid of the hair – but the real secret is in doing as little harm as possible to your skin.
 This should be your number one priority when shaving.
-A clean shaven body means nothing if you look like a broken out teenager’s face afterwards.
+A clean-shaven body means nothing if you look like a broken-out teenager’s face afterward.

 Making minimal skin contact with your skin is crucial – get in then get out.
 I also find that if you go for the completely hairless look, it is better to leave some stubble, then get right next to the skin.
-This smooth shaven feeling will only last a day or two anyways, and the appearance is really what is important.
+This smooth-shaven feeling will only last a day or two anyway, and the appearance is really what is important.

-This may seem like an afterthought, but it you are going clean shaven then you need to treat your skin afterwards, or else you are in for some ugly side effects.
-Post treatment is where most people stop, and therefore get results that are not what they were intending.
+This may seem like an afterthought, but if you are going clean-shaven then you need to treat your skin afterward, or else you are in for some ugly side effects.
+Post-treatment is where most people stop, and therefore get results that are not what they were intending.

 Burt’s Bee’s is a great option because it will not make your skin oily or clog your pores.
 It is mild enough to use on sensitive skin but also does a great job keeping away dirt and fighting against pimples.